laplacetw/vitepress-theme-trigger/README.md

 ## Usage
 - Clone the project.
 - Edit [theme config](/.vitepress/theme/config.ts) and [public files](/public/) for custom.
-- To enable the AI-powered realtime summary, you need to sign up for [Cloudflare](https://www.cloudflare.com), create your own AI Worker (free), and configure the Worker API in the theme config.
+- To enable the AI-powered realtime summary, you need to sign up for [Cloudflare](https://www.cloudflare.com), create your own AI Worker (free) and AI Gateway (traffic control), and configure the Worker API in the theme config.
 ```
 # worker.js
 const corsHeaders = {